 Deciding to buy a condo in New York is probably the most significant decision you’ll make all year and possibly for years to come.
 Coming in a close second is whether to purchase a newly constructed home or an older one.
 It’s no secret that New York has seen a new construction boom in recent years.
 New condos are going up all over the city, but older homes are also plentiful.
 So, when deciding what to buy, should you purchase new or old?
 The short answer is it’s up to you.

-Let’s take a look at what makes new or old construction a great choice for you.
+Let’s take a look at what makes new or old construction the choice for you.

 Do They Build Them Like They Used To?Do They Build Them Like They Used To?

 Construction standards, materials, and building codes in New York have all changed over the years.
-Older buildings in New York tend to be made of brick, stone, steel, and plaster.
+Older buildings in New York are made of brick, stone, steel, and plaster.
 Newly constructed homes, on the other hand, are mainly made of concrete, sheetrock, and insulation.

 Because materials used in older construction tend to be heavier, denser, and thicker, soundproofing in older homes is usually better.
 If solitude is what you seek, you may want to consider an older condo.
 You’re much less likely to hear your neighbors or be heard by them in a more former building.
 Newer construction walls tend to be thinner, so you’re more likely to notice when your neighbors crank the stereo or host their monthly dinner party.

 On the other hand, new construction tends to have better insulation.
 Heating and cooling bills tend to be lower, and drafts are less of an issue.
 Because windows in buildings are thicker and better insulated, you’re also less likely to hear noise coming outside your structure.

 Which Has the Best Amenities?Which Has the Best Amenities?